yenchenlin/pix2pix-tensorflow/README.md

 More results on other datasets coming soon!

-**Note**: To avoid the fast convergence of D (discriminator) network, G (generator) network is updated twice for each D network update, which differs from original paper but Same as [DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow), which this project based on.
+**Note**: To avoid the fast convergence of D (discriminator) network, G (generator) network is updated twice for each D network update, which differs from original paper but same as [DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow), which this project based on.

 ## Train
 Code currently supports [CMP Facades](http://cmp.felk.cvut.cz/~tylecr1/facade/) dataset.
 To reproduce results presented above, it takes 200 epochs of training.
 Exact computing time depends on own hardware conditions.